OpenCDSS/cdss-app-stateview-java/README.md

 1. The Eclipse software should be installed as per TSTool development environment.
 2. In the `git-repos` folder, clone the main repository with:  `git clone https://github.com/OpenCDSS/cdss-app-stateview-java.git`.
-3. For the resulting repository, use Git Bash to run `build-util/git-clone-all-stateview.sh`.
+3. For the resulting repository, use Git Bash to run `build-util/git-clone-all-stateview.sh`, which will clone all other needed repositories (will skip any that are already cloned).
 4. Create the `eclipse-workspace` folder as shown in the above folder structure.
 5. In Eclipse, use the ***File / Import / General / Existing Projects into Eclipse***.
 Browse to the `git-repos` folder and select all the projects that are listed and click on ***Finish***.
 6. The projects should import and compile automatically.
+7. The `build-util` git scripts are useful for checking the status on all repositories and performing common tasks.

-## Compiling ##
+## Compiling, Running, and Distributing ##

 The software should compile automatically when the Eclipse workspace is opened.
+Run using the ***Run Configurations***, for example ***StateView*** run configuration to launch StateView.

 ## Contributing ##